 Once a founder decides to build an MVP, the ideal way to take it forward is by working with a technical co-founder.
 Yet, founders term it as the most difficult way of progressing their startup.
 The reason is, that finding an ideal technical co-founder can be tough.
 It is hard to find someone who not just understands your startup ideology but is also determined to partner up for facing uncertainties together.
 Working with a technical co-founder requires mutual trust and understanding for building a company together.

 Finding a technical co-founder is nonetheless a difficult process.
 One can always start by looking into their circle and trying to find an ideal technical partner for the startup.
 They can also use platforms built to find co-founders:

-Partnering with a product studio is a better way for a non-technical founder to quickly develop and launch their product.
-Product Studios are specialised companies which exclusively work with startup founders and help them through every stage of the startup journey.
-Product Studios typically have mature processes and skills to avoid common pitfalls in the startup journey.
+Partnering with a startup studio is a better way for a non-technical founder to develop and launch their product quickly.
+Startup Studios are specialized companies that exclusively work with startup founders and help them through every stage of the startup journey.
+Startup Studios typically have mature processes and skills to avoid common pitfalls in the startup journey.

-Partnering with a product studio means that founders no longer need to find a technical co-founder, or hire freelancers or teams of their own.
+Partnering with a startup studio means that founders no longer need to find a technical co-founder, or hire freelancers or teams of their own.
 If the startup is successful in the early stages and starts to grow, then an in-house team can be hired at a later time.
-However, product studios provide a quick path to product launch and eliminate the need for co-founder or tech team in the initial stages.
+However, startup studios provide a quick path to product launch and eliminate the need for a co-founder or tech team in the initial stages.

-Venturenox is a product studio which has worked with over a dozen startup founders and help them build companies of their dreams.
+Venturenox is a startup studio that has worked with over a dozen startup founders and help them build the companies of their dreams.